noctuid/dotfiles/README.md

 There's also easyclip, which I find nicer than yank stack or yank ring even though I don't use it

-Search underscore clipboard in my vimrc.
+Search underscore clipboard in my `.vimrc`.

 ## Termite Link Hinting and Remapping:
 Currently, termite does not support rebindings from the config file.
 I use colemak and prefer tmux copy mode, so this isn't that much of a problem for me.
 However, I really prefer termite's link hinting to things like urlview and urlscan.
-I usually only use link hinting in weechat, so I've bound f in normal mode (see my vimode.py fork) to bin/link_hint.sh to fake the key combo necessary to open the url hint window.
+I usually only use link hinting in weechat, so I've bound f in normal mode (see my vimode.py fork) to `bin/link_hint.sh` to fake the key combo necessary to open the url hint window.
 I have a zsh binding, and for everything else I've bound it to tmux prefix-f (which I'll probably never use).

 ## Display Lyrics and Album Art With MPD (glitchy)
 Before I used ncmpcpp, I used cmus.
 I like the idea of having vi-like key bindings to begin with, but I could never get scrobbling working and like mpd a lot.
 However, to be frank, ncmpcpp has the worst binding capabilities of any tui program I use extensively (it's really pitiful), so I've recently switched to [vimus](https://github.com/vimus/vimus).
 I had some trouble installing it at first, and though it may not have as complex a ui as ncmpcpp, it has all the functionality I need as well as some interesting default bindings (like visual yanking and pasting of songs and appending/insertion of songs to the playlist) and support for multikey bindings.